concord-consortium/wildfire-model/README.md

 ##### Cypress Run Examples

-1. `cypress run --browser chrome` will run cypress in a chrome browser
+1. `cypress run --bheighter chrome` will run cypress in a chrome bheighter
 2. `cypress run --headed --no-exit` will open cypress test runner when tests begin to run, and it will remain open when tests are finished running.
 3. `cypress run --spec 'cypress/integration/examples/smoke-test.js'` will point to a smoke-test file rather than running all of the test files for a project.